Glen Blomquist, Art Lee,

 Gunnar, a little gnome who would grow up to be a Gnometown Reverend, was born amid the mountains and fjords of Norway.
 However, his earliest memories and fondest thoughts were of the prairie.
 In 1873, his family arrived by oxcart – among the first settlers in Dakota Territory, across the border from Canby, not far from Gnometown, which, like Gunnar, was still young.
 The first school and the church he would serve in Gnometown were not yet built.
 Getting an education was a problem Gunnar had in common with other young gnomes at the time; especially those who wanted to become pastors.
 But by the time that Gunnar was out of country school, Augustana, a boarding high school and college, was opened about 70 miles away.
 He walked back and forth between sessions.
 Later, he attended the Lutheran Seminary in St. Paul.
 To earn money the ambitious young gnome worked for a number of summers during the harvest on farms in the Milan area.
 He would walk from South Dakota, sleeping in barns along the way.
 A favorite stopping place was in Providence with the Ness gnomes.
 Mrs. Ness is said to have remarked, “That young man is too lively to be a minister!”
 After he finished at the seminary in 1893, he was called to Kviteseid in Milan and spent the next years on the outskirts of Gnomeland.
 In the meantime, in Gnometown, the school and Trinity Lutheran Church had been built and many new businesses established.
 It was a bustling community when Gunnar and his wife Alma were called to the two-point parish of Trinity and Our Saviour’s of Baxter in 1913.
 They bought a 40 acre farm at the west edge of Dawson on Pine Street and began a dairy with a milk delivery route.
 Providing some of their own income was common in those days for ministers.
 Salaries were often small and families were often big!
 This family grew to twelve children.
 In 1914 a hospital was built on Pine Street.
 The Reverend was on of the incorporators and served as board president for many years.
 The next year, the Carnegie Library opened, and Gunnar, who dearly loved books, served on that board as well.
 Like other Reverend gnomes, G.S., as he came to be called, helped to begin or contributed to many community undertakings.
 Traveling between congregations was a problem.
 Gunnar made the trip to Baxter in the country by buggy in good weather and wagon or sleigh in bad.
 The coming of the automobile was one of many changed he welcomed!
 Like many of his fellow Gnometowners he was an immigrant and took enormous pleasure in witnessing such progress.
 The transition of European immigrants to citizens of Gnometown, USA, involved many challenges as well, not the least of which was learning to get along in English.
 The call to Dawson and Baxter required “fluency in English,” and gnome Gunnar was pleased and proud that he could say he was.
 Almost all pastors of the community needed to be able to minister to people in a European language and at the same time make rapid progress in the transition of church life into English.
 In little more that a decade, Sunday school and confirmation classes were in English, and church services in an old world language became special events.
 G.S. was always interested and active in civic matters, not just in the community, but in the wider world as well.
 He kept up with the news and worked to support and improve government and the administration of public affairs.
 In 1942, he was a candidate for the State Legislature, with regulation of liquor sales one of the important issues in his campaign.
 He was narrowly defeated, one of only a few times he failed to achieve a goal he had strived for.
 In 1944, Gunnar retired from an active call, but he remained in Gnometown and continued to serve as needed for baptisms, weddings, funerals, and Sunday church services, as well as to fill other positions.
 As the president of the Gnometown school board, he handed diplomas to any gnomes he had baptized, confirmed, and would eventually marry, as he had their parents.
 As the years passed, the Reverend Gnome, like others, became concerned that the elderly gnomes in Gnometown who needed housing or help had to move away from their homes and friends.
 When the Normal School in Madison closed, G.S. was instrumental in seeing it converted to a Home for Old Gnomes.
 He was a good fund raiser as he was not shy about asking for contributions to a worthy cause.
 In 1953, the Reverend Gnome preached a farewell sermon marking the 60th anniversary of his ordination.
 He died shortly after.
 Many Gnomelanders and Gnometowners still remember him or remember stories told by him or about him.
 Among his family’s treasured memories are anecdotes that recall his deep love of nature.
 For example, almost everywhere he went Grandpa Gnome noticed the birds along the way, and upon his arrival would write down both the kinds and numbers he had seen in a little notebook he kept in his picket for that purpose.
 This is the kind of story that reminds us of how much he appreciated and took interest in all facets of Gnomeland, the prairie and its creatures, the people and the fruits of their labor.
 And never in his long life did he cease praising the Creator of it all.
 Delbert Thielke

 A little gnome, named Delbert, was born in Appleton, a village not too far from Gnometown.
 His father ran the town’s grocery store during the depressed times in Gnomeland.
 He grew up to be a very charming young man, and attracted many young gnomettes.
 There was one special one from the village of Louisburg, not too far from Appleton that caught Del’s eye.
 They enjoyed each other’s company for a short time in high school.
 Then, one day while Del was still in high school, darkness fell over all of Gnometown.
 Many large pumpkins had fallen from the sky and landed on the islands in the Gnome Sea.
 The pumpkins had fallen on several of the large boats in the harbor and killed many of the sailors.
 Del and many of the gnomes his age immediately decided that they should go and help defend Gnomeland from the invaders.
 Del signed up for the Boat Brigade, and set out in a large boat to sail after the invaders across the Gnome Sea.
 One day while Del was walking on the deck of the boat, he noticed an older gnome who didn’t appear to be working like the rest of the sailors.
 The older gnome was walking around and was pointing a black box at other sailors as they worked.
 Sometime the box would give off a flash of light.
 Del wondered what on earth that fellow was doing, so he approached the fellow.
 Del said, “Hello, sir.
 What is your name?”
 The older fellow answered, “My name if Kodak, nice to meet you young fellow.”
 Del the asked Kodak what he was doing with that black box and the flashing lights.
 Kodak said that he was a gnometographer, and that the Sea Brigade had hired him to record the activities on the gnome boat.
 He said that if you held the black box up and pushed a special button, the black box somehow captured whatever he pointed the box at and put the image on a piece of magical paper.
 Del was really impressed and asked Kodak if he would teach hi how to use the black box to make the magical images.
 Kodak told him that he couldn’t teach him, but that Del could go to magic school after he was done and the Boat Brigade, and learn how to use the magical black box.
 So, that is what Del did.
 After he left the Boat Brigade he went to magic school in Chicago.
 There he learned how to use that black box to make his own magical images.
 He finished magic school, married that little gnomettes that had caught his eye in high school and moved to Gnometown.
 He wanted to build a business making magical images for all of Gnometown.
 To get the business going he knew that he must have a building that was easy to find.
 So, he built his studio a block off of Main Street and painted it a bold green color with bright red trim.
 He also placed a large sign on the front of the building that said, “Del’s Gnometown Studio”.
 Del’s studio business prospered, and he continued to make magical images for the gnomes in Gnometown and the surrounding area, for over 500 years.
 Delbert Thielke was born in Appleton, Minnesota.
 His father ran the town’s grocery store.
 After high school, Del enlisted in the U.S. Navy and sailed on an aircraft carrier during World War II.
 When he returned from the Navy, he went to photography school in Chicago.
 He then married Myra Iverson, his high school sweetheart; moved to Dawson an opened is photography studio.
 They raised three children: Paul, Jane and Scott.
 Del’s wife, Myra, passed away in December of 1978.
 Del married Anna Mae Thoreson, who had also lost her spouse in June of 1984.
 Anna Mae has eight children: Bob, Mary, Don, Margaret, Tom, Jim, Margie and Marie.
 Del retired from the photography business after over 50 years in the business.
-Even though Del and Anna Mae are retired, they continue to be vary active members of the community, helping other in any way that they can.
-Joe and Mary Givens
+Even though Del and Anna Mae are retired, they continue to be vary active members of the community, helping other in any way that they can. |

 Archives

-June 2019
+June 2024

 Categories